-How Crystal Wright Law, LLC Can Help You With Your Legal Separation
+How Crystal Wright Law Can Help You With Your Legal Separation

 The legal separation process (also known as separate maintenance in Georgia) can involve complicated issues such as child custody, child support, alimony, and marital property division.
 These issues are often highly technical and hotly contested.
-You need an experienced Lawrenceville family law attorney to advocate for your rights as you go through your separation.
+You need an experienced Lawrenceville divorce lawyer to advocate for your rights as you go through your separation.

 We know that your legal separation is likely a sensitive matter for your and your spouse.
 You can count on us to provide you with compassionate and skillful representation during your separation—our founding attorney, Crystal S. Wright, has been recognized with an AVVO Clients’ Choice Award for her professionalism and dedication to her clients.